soilspectroscopy/ossl-manual/docs/025-modeling.md

 3. Using combination of MIR and VisNIR spectra.
 4. Using combination of MIR and VisNIR spectra + geographic covariates.

 The methods 1 & 2 are standard methods described in literature [@malone2021soil].
-The method 3 & 4 are referred to as the _"MIR-VisNIR fusion"_ [@vohland2022quantification].
+The methods 3 & 4 are referred to as the _"MIR-VisNIR fusion"_ approach [@vohland2022quantification].
 The method 4 is the _"field-specific calibration approach"_; we refer to it here as the _"bundle approach"_ as we basically use all information available to help produce best predictions of targeted soil properties.

-Users can choose to opt for one of the multiple calibration models, which also depends on the type of data (VisNIR, MIR, coordinates and depths known yes/no) you use of course.
+Users can choose to opt for one of the multiple calibration models, which also depends on the type of data (VisNIR, MIR, coordinates and depths known yes/no) used of course.
+The online callibration service (<https://engine.soilspectroscopy.org>) and the API can be used for predicting values of soil properties for smaller datasets (<1000 rows).

 Soil spectral scans obtained by different spectroscopic instruments often cannot be modeled or analyzed together i.e. they require some kind of calibration [@lei2022achieving] before one can fit cross-instrument / cross-dataset calibration models.
-In the OSSL library we thus use also instrument / dataset as the indicator variable hence the most complex models currently in the OSSL are where users need to define both:
+In the OSSL library we thus use also instrument / dataset code as the indicator variable.
+The most complex models currently in the OSSL are, thus, one with which users need to define both:

 1. Input MIR spectra,
 2. Input VisNIR spectra (same samples),